saehaana/cmsc-416/Twitter Sentiment Analysis/Readme.md

 * Download all other files within this folder

-* This program also requires you have [nltk](https://www.nltk.org/data.html) and nltk stopwords to run
+* This program also requires you have [nltk stopwords](https://www.nltk.org/data.html) to run

   ### **How to Install nltk**